Bahman Moraffah - How to Do Research?

 Never forget to take notes.
 Take good notes on the papers, and know where you can get the information you need when you need it.
 Have a little notebook so that you can have a summary of the papers you have read along with the main idea of the paper.
 We stand on the shoulders of giants to write a good papar.
 Knowing millions of ideas would help us come up with our own solution for a problem and hope that our solution will work out.

-Initially reading a paper might seem boring and tedious.
+Initially reading a paper might seem tedious.
 You may even not understand half the paper you are reading.
 But don't give up!
 It sometimes takes weeks to read your first paper and fully understand it.
 But with time your pace will increase.
 Just keep reading and understanding.
 You can Google technical terms used in the paper or refer to wikipedia page, or even textbooks.
 Again, Do NOT forget to take notes.

 Here are some useful links and tutorials that would help you conduct research in machine learning and statistics: